Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 However, users may also perceive that evaluating flagged content by incorporating the content of a text box could significantly increase the moderators' degree of freedom in their assessment criteria, which could shift the review process away from standardized protocols.
 This flexibility may lead users to perceive greater uncertainty about the flag review process and how it would be shaped by the length and quality of their flag submissions.
 Therefore, we hypothesize:

 \begin{quote} \emph{H3-1: Offering a text box in a flagging mechanism will decrease perceived consistency in the flag review process.} \end{quote}

 By detailing the context of any flagged post and why it is inappropriate in a text box, flaggers provide moderators with a basis for post review.
 The availability of this text box may signal to users that moderators incorporate this input into their decisions --- this offers additional insight into the review process.
-It may reinforce users' perceptions that their input strengthens the justification for the flag review and its outcome.
-Thus, we expect that providing users with a text box would enhance their perception of transparency about the review of flagged content, and we thus hypothesize:
+We thus hypothesize:

 \begin{quote} \emph{H3-2: Offering a text box in a flagging mechanism will increase users' perceptions of process transparency.} \end{quote}